LL1yt/EnergyFlowSwift/instructions.md

    - Look at the module-specific diagram to identify its components, relationships, and data flows
    - Pay special attention to arrows between components which show dependencies and data flow direction
    - Use the diagrams to identify which other modules might be involved in the issue
-   - Review event flow paths marked with dashed lines to understand user interaction sequences
+   - Review data flow paths marked with dashed lines to understand processing sequences
    - Examine critical paths marked with bold/red lines that are common error sources

 2. **Review the Module's README.md**: